zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_logic_app_arm_template/_index.md

 ---
 type: docs
-title: "Azure Function ARM Template"
+title: "Azure Logic App ARM Template"
-linkTitle: "Azure Function ARM Template"
+linkTitle: "Azure Logic App ARM Template"
-weight: 2
+weight: 3
 description: >
 ---

-## Deploy Azure Function application on AKS using an ARM Template
+## Deploy Azure Logic App on AKS using an ARM Template

 The following README will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc enabled app services](https://docs.microsoft.com/en-us/azure/app-service/overview-arc-integration) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).

-By the end of this guide, you will have an AKS cluster deployed with an App Service plan, a sample Azure Function application that sends messages to an Azure storage account queue and a Microsoft Windows Server 2019 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled app services.
+By the end of this guide, you will have an AKS cluster deployed with an App Service plan, a sample Azure Logic App that reads messages from an Azure storage account queue and creates blobs in an Azure storage account container, and a Microsoft Windows Server 2019 (Datacenter) Azure VM installed & pre-configured with all the required tools needed to work with Azure Arc-enabled app services.

 > **Note: Currently, Azure Arc enabled app services is in preview.**